apaAI-Labs/apaai-protocol/CONTRIBUTING.md

 ---

-Thank you for contributing to TRACE Protocol!
+Thank you for contributing to APAAI Protocol!
 Together, we're building a more accountable future for autonomous systems.